-5.2 In order to provide a clear understanding of the nature of design issues that new development must consider to assemble high quality schemes, the Hermitage Design Guidelines and Codes report was commissioned.
+5.2 The Hermitage Design Guidelines and Codes report5 was commissioned in order to provide a clear understanding of the nature of design issues that new development must consider to assemble high quality schemes.
 This identified a series of design principles that are specific to Hermitage parish.
 In total, 27 design 'codes' have been identified under four themes:

-&lt;sup>3 AECOM (2022) Hermitage Design Guidelines and Codes, for Hermitage Parish Council
+5 AECOM (2022) Hermitage Design Guidelines and Codes, for Hermitage Parish Council

 Theme Code Title

-DC.01 In keeping 1 Set in rural landscape/ settlement edges
+DC 01 In keeping 1 Set in rural landscape/ settlement edges

-with local 2 Patterns of growth and layout of buildings and gardens
+DC.01 In keeping with local 2 Patterns of growth and layout of buildings and gardens

 character 3 Heritage, views and landmarks

 4 Overlooking the public space

 5 Boundary lines and boundary treatments

 6 Corner treatment

 7 Continuity and enclosure

 DC.02 Built form 8 Legibility and wayfinding

 9 Building heights, density and housing mix

 10 Infill development

 11 Housing extensions and conversions

 12 Materials and architectural details

 13 Accessible and attractive footpath network/ Access to the countryside

-DO 00 Assessed 14 Priotise walking and cycling
+14 Prioritise walking and cycling

-DC.03 Access and movement 15 People friendly streets
+DC.03 Access and 15 People friendly streets

 16 Street lighting

 17 Parking and servicing

 18 Create a green network

 19 Biodiversity

-20 Water management
+OC.04 Sustainable 20 Water management

-D0.04.0 21 Trees
+Design and Environment 21 Trees

-DC.04 Sustainable Design and 22 Open spaces
+22 Open spaces

-Environment 23 Sustainable design
+23 Sustainable design

-24 Building fabric and orientation

-25 Renewable/low carbon energy

-26 Minimising construction waste

-27 Recyling materials and buildings